openKolibri/klais-16/readme.md

 Currently the firmware uses no configuration options.

 #### Compiling
 It is setup to be compiled through [PlatformIO].
-More information can be found through its [doucmentation][platformIODocs].
+More information can be found through its [documentation][platformIODocs].
 Changes may be made to the settings in the `ini` file.

 #### Flashing
 The [programming pads](#programing) on the back are used to program the module.
 An ST-Link V2 with the SWIM protocol is used to upload the firmware.

 Uploading using PlatformIO is currently used.
-Refer to [documentaiton][platformIODocs].
+Refer to [documentation][platformIODocs].
 Changes may be needed to the `ini` file settings.

 We also use a custom bash script internally that uploads, tests, and updates our database.
 It uses STM8Flash on Linux machines and ST Visual Programmer on WSL.